sit-fyi/sit/CONTRIBUTING.md

 4. Take ID from the first step and run `sit record -t DetailsChanged,MergeRequested ID text git/*.patch`
 5. Refer to [this instruction](https://github.com/sit-it/sit#send-it-to-upstream) to send the merge request to the upstream.

+Alternatively, if the problem was already stated in some issue, it also makes sense to add a merge request directly to that issue (ID1): `sit record -t MergeRequested,Commented ID1 text git/*.patch` and follow sending instructions in Step 5.